Suppose a person has been exercising for years, but then gradually develops chronic heart failure.

-However…the absence of congestive heart failure means that the older jogger, hiker, cyclist, hill-dasher, runner, etc., will bounce back and recover their previous stamina rather quickly (assuming that they haven’t missed so many training sessions that they’ve lost significant fitness).
+However…the absence of congestive or chronic heart failure means that the older jogger, hiker, cyclist, hill-dasher, runner, etc., will bounce back and recover their previous stamina rather quickly (assuming that they haven’t missed so many training sessions that they’ve lost significant fitness).

 Having performed over 4,000 coronary angiograms and angioplasties, Dr. Lepor has focused on prevention and treatment of coronary heart disease.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.